Thesis and Dissertation Work

 Select your committee from the list of approved advisors on the Graduate Faculty list published on the Graduate Programs website at http://www.fit.edu/grad-programs/faculty.php

 Restrictions exist regarding who can serve on your committee, the minimum number of committee members you must have and from which academic units committee members may be selected.
-Your advisor or the staff at the Office of Graduate programs can confirm that you have a valid committee.
+Your advisor or the Office of Graduate programs staff can confirm that you have a valid committee.

 Submit the Establishment of Master's Committee form requesting approval of your committee.
 It is recommended that you submit this request to the Office of Graduate Programs one month prior to your anticipated defense date.
 Your academic unit may have earlier deadline requirements, so please check with your advisor.

 At least 90 days prior to taking the comprehensive exam, select your major advisor.
 Ask if your academic unit has any formal requirements.

 At least 60 days prior to taking the comprehensive exam, your advisor must submit the Establishment of Doctoral Committee form requesting approval of your committee by your academic unit head and director of graduate programs.
 The written approval must be on file in the Office of Graduate Programs.
 Confirm that it is there and that it does not differ from the committee you expect to use.